twilio-professional-services/flex-inbound-sip-router/README.md

 When configuring a SIP domain, you may select a single destination to redirect inbound calls to.
 This means that you must implement your own solution to route calls based on the address specified in the SIP `To` header.
 This aims to be that solution, by providing a function that can be used as the destination which will route calls based on your configuration.

-To manage route configuration, a Flex plugin is provided which adds an Inbound Voice Router item to the side navigation for workers with the `admin` role.
+To manage route configuration, a Flex plugin is provided which adds an Inbound SIP Router item to the side navigation for workers with the `admin` role.
 This allows viewing the current configuration and publishing updates to the configuration.

 To allow for greater scalability, configuration is stored within a Twilio Asset behind a Twilio Function.
 When updates to the configuration are being saved, a new asset version is generated and included in a new build, which is deployed when completed.
 This means that publishing routes may take a few moments.